Argo Wilis: 2018-present

-In September 2021, Argo Wilis shortened travel time and increased speed to 120 km/hour.
-Also applies to Argo Bromo Anggrek, Argo Lawu, Argo Dwipangga, and Taksaka train.
+In September 2021, Argo Wilis shortened travel time and increased speed to 120 km/hour, which also applies to the then Argo Bromo Anggrek, Argo Lawu, Argo Dwipangga, and Taksaka.

 As of 1 June 2023, coinciding with the implementation of the 2023 Train Travel Chart (Grafik Perjalanan Kereta Api or Gapeka), the Argo Wilis train added an additional stop at Ciamis Station and will also exchange circuits with the Turangga.
 In addition, an INKA-built observation panorama car was added.

 Facilities

 The train consists of 7-9 executive passenger coach - inclusive of an observation panorama car, 1 dining car, and 1 power carriage.
 The train has capacity for 350-400 passengers.

 The train has received the latest series from INKA since its launch in 1998.
 However, because some of the 1998 series executive cars were also allocated to the Argo Dwipangga, some 1995 series coaches used by the KA Argo Gede were often used especially if the train needs a long consist.
 As of June 2018, Argo Wilis used trains that varied between Argo executive trains made in 1995, 1996, 1998 and 2002, and other trains, and often exchanged rakes with the Argo Parahyangan.
 Since 8 June 2018, Argo Wilis has officially used the latest executive trainsets which has a 2018 stainless steel body made by PT INKA Madiun, complete with a new trainset consist and with a generator car added.
 The train uses CC206 diesel electric locomotives.
 Previously used locomotives were CC203, CC201, and CC204.
 This executive class train uses a 2-2 seat formation which can accommodate 50 passengers per car.
 The seats in this class are made of leather seats that can be reclined and rotated according to the direction of the train.